codio/site/source/docs/teacher/classes/adding-users.html.md

 Owners are the only users who are able to delete classes.

+## Adding users to your Organisation

+Codio provides a number of ways to add users into your organisation.
+See [Adding users to your Organisation](/docs/dashboard/organizations/adding-members/) for more information on this.

 ## Adding teachers
 If you are the teacher of the class, you should always add yourself as a teacher, even if you are the organization owner.
 You can also add others as teachers to the class.